What kinds of clients are enrolled in your outpatient programs?

-The outpatient programs serve children ages 3–18 whose emotional and behavioral needs have prevented them from functioning in their mainstream classrooms.
+The outpatient programs serve children in grades K-12 whose emotional and behavioral needs have prevented them from functioning in their mainstream classrooms.
 Children in our autism program have a diagnosis of autism spectrum disorder and receive assistance from mental health workers in completing educational and daily living tasks.

 How do I enroll my child in an outpatient program?

-Students in the outpatient programs are referred by Tuscaloosa City and Tuscaloosa County school systems.
+Students in the outpatient programs are referred by the Tuscaloosa City school system.
 Referrals are reviewed and approved by the treatment team.
 Students must meet the criteria for admission and eligibility for special education services.

 What does my child need to bring?